Google Chrome, Google’s New Open Source Browser Has Landed

 I think this is a really promising product from Google; and I can’t wait to see where they take it, and what it will do for web apps.

-1. 4 Responses to “Google Chrome, Google’s New Open Source Browser Has Landed”
+4 thoughts on “Google Chrome, Google’s New Open Source Browser Has Landed”